izzyreal/vmpc-docs/vmpc_specific_settings.rst

   #.
 Never insert the CF card in a USB reader connected to your computer.
   #.
 Use up to 8 characters for the names of your sounds.
   #.
-Use `FAT16 Mount Blocker <https://github.com/izzyreal/macos-fat16-mount-blocker>`_ for macOS (Update: I just noticed on macOS Sonoma it's considered malware so I'll try to work on a fix asap).
+Use `FAT16 Mount Blocker <https://github.com/izzyreal/macos-fat16-mount-blocker/releases/download/0.9/FAT16.Mount.Blocker-0.9.dmg>`_ for macOS.
   #.
 Use this `registry patch <https://github.com/izzyreal/win-disable-usbdrive-indexing>`_ for Windows.

 .. warning:: Always keep backups of important work!
-If you don't have a hotswappable CF reader or SCSI harddrive connected to your MPC2000XL, your best bet for making backups is a Linux computer, or a Mac that is running `FAT16 Mount Blocker <https://github.com/izzyreal/macos-fat16-mount-blocker>`_ (Update: I just noticed on macOS Sonoma it's considered malware so I'll try to work on a fix asap).
+If you don't have a hotswappable CF reader or SCSI harddrive connected to your MPC2000XL, your best bet for making backups is a Linux computer, or a Mac that is running `FAT16 Mount Blocker <https://github.com/izzyreal/macos-fat16-mount-blocker/releases/download/0.9/FAT16.Mount.Blocker-0.9.dmg>`_.

 Raw USB volume access under the hood
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^